dboss01/git-demo/README.md

-#Demo Git Repository
+# Demo Git Repository
 This is the first file in the repo.

-##Ipsum Below
-Blah text
-Even more ipsum
+## Website Contents
+1. index.html